modelon-community/impact-webapp-example/pressure-cycle/README.md

 - Create a local .env file:
   - I.e. means creating a .env file with your personal info on similar format as in the .env.example file
 - Create a workspace with this project loaded.
-  - Make sure that the workspace id coincides with the id specified in the .env-file
+  - Make sure that the workspace id coincides with the id specified in the .env-file (`WORKSPACE_ID_DEV`)
 - Install npm dependencies:
   - I.e. run `npm i` inside the pressure-cycle sub directory.